nemarvin/nemarvin.github.io/teaching/world-history-async.md

 - engagement with peers
 - quality of comments and questions

-Perusall does not yet have a functioning mobile app, so you must use a desktop computer, tablet, or laptop.
+Perusall does not yet have a mobile app, so you must use a desktop computer, tablet, or laptop.

 ---

 # Exhibit Assignments

-We will create two interactive digital exhibits:
+Students will create two interactive digital exhibits:

 1. A pictorial-map exhibit using the David Rumsey Map Collection
 2. A photo exhibit using the Allison WWII Photographs Collection